ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth vs. other technologies

 The above taxonomy and threat analysis focus on location tracking tags.
 They are protocol-independent; if a tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.

-The key attributes are the functionalities and physical properties of the accessory from the user’s perspective.
-The accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.

-While many GPS based location trackers are not explicitely designed for crowd-sourced location tracking, relying instead on cellular or satellite transmission, they offer different affordances that can have a critical impact on safety, including increased location precision and real-time tracking.
-Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT protocols can be enabled on the devices.
+The key attributes are the functionalities and physical properties of the accessory from the user’s perspective: the accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
+While many GPS based location trackers are not explicitly designed for crowd-sourced location tracking, relying instead on cellular or satellite transmission, they offer different affordances that can have a critical impact on safety, including increased location precision and real-time tracking.
+Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT protocols can be supported by GPS trackers.

 ## Possible Attacks on the DULT Protocol